arpa2/steamworks/docs/pulleyscript/squeal-backend.md

 4. Using the `oldgen_` tables, reconstruct all the hashes in `drv_all`.

-5. Lookup `out_repeats` for each hash; when 1, delete the record and inform the driver.
+5. Lookup `out_repeats` for each hash; when 1, delete the tuple and inform the driver.

-6. There should be no remaining records with `out_repeats` set to 1 in `drv_all`.
+6. There should be no remaining tuples with `out_repeats` set to 1 in `drv_all`.

 7. Subtract 1 from all `out_repeats` in `drv_all`, not notifying drivers when 0